MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-surface-hub-2-pen.md

 1. First, make sure your pen has a working battery.
 If the indicator light on the pen shows **solid white**, the pen is ready for use.
 If the indicator light shows **solid red** or no light, replace the battery on the pen.
 The Surface Hub 2S pen requires a single **AAA battery.**
 :::image type="content" source="images/hub-2-pen-start.png" alt-text="Surface Hub 2 Pen" :::
-2. If the pen is not functioning as expected, pair it to Surface Hub 2S via Bluetooth to ensure it’s running the latest firmware.
+2. If the pen isn't functioning as expected, pair it to Surface Hub 2S via Bluetooth to ensure it’s running the latest firmware.
 Press and hold the Eraser and top button until the indicator light starts blinking.
 This enables the pen to be discoverable via Bluetooth.

 > [!TIP]
 > If the indicator light does not start blinking (even with new a new battery), try reseating the eraser cap.